p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 Inhuman | 11 | -
 Legendary | 13 | -

-### Lengthy Tasks
-Some Tasks may take more than the few moments to complete, as determined by the GM.
-The lock on a safe might take several minutes to complete or tracking a criminal through the hills might take several hours.
-You roll the Check for a Lengthy Task at the end of the specified time period; during that time, you can do nothing else but perform the Task.
-If you wish to focus on completing a Lengthy Task in order to High Roll your Check, double the time it would take to complete.

 * **Dismantle** - Take apart or otherwise make non-functional a mechanical object, such as the lock on a door, the wheel of a hubcap, or a firearm.
 The GM may determine that this is a Lengthy Task, requiring several Actions to complete.
 * **Crack** - Bypass the normal access to a locked or keyed object or machine, such as a safe or an automobile.
 If you succeed, you gain access or can control the object or machine.
 The GM may determine that this is a Lengthy Task, requiring several Actions to complete.
 * **Break** - Destroy or seriously damage an unattended object, such as a door or a window.